MultiWu/MWLang/README.md

 # MWLang ALPHA Development Kit
 Syntax:
 1. print text - Displays a text on the screen (On the "text" place, enter the message you want to display).
-2. sum 1 x 1 - Allows you to act on numbers (On the "x" place, enter: x - multiplication, + - plus, - - minus).
+2. sum 1 x 1 - Allows you to act on numbers (On the "x" place, enter: x - multiplication, / - division, + - plus, - - minus).
 3. exit - Closes the program.

 Compiling: mwlang -c file.mw